Leopards & Lions, Zambia

 From our first afternoon game drive to today, it has been extraordinary with amazing sightings: on our first game drive in the afternoon, close to the Mfuwe Lodge we came across a beautiful leopard, nicknamed “Lucy”.
 What a stunning animal, striding next to the bush on the road, before going deep into it as the numbers of 4WDs started to increase dramatically.

-Apparently, she is used to this (although we’re not), and we’ve seen her since.
+Apparently, she is used to this (although we’re not), and we’ve seen her many times since.
 Malenga took us around a side road, and after waiting and watching, she came out and sat watching the gathering 4WDs, perhaps somewhat bemused by the attention she attracts.

 She raced up a nearby tree, sat for several minutes then came down nearer the other side of the road, wended her way between cars in the traffic jam and disappeared back into the bush.
 Was she using the tree to find her way through the traffic maze?
 Apparently not – it’s more likely that she thought there could be something tasty up there.